New Puppy Checklist: Everything You Need to Know

 When you’re adopting a new puppy, a leash and collar may be required for “gotcha day.”
 That was the case with our breeder, who was also helpful enough to provide us with the weight of our pup, so that we could purchase an appropriate collar and leash.
 Though walking our dog wasn’t in the cards due to his age, we also got a harness and training leash for easier, safer walks when he was ready for them.

 In the time he’s been with our family, Bari White has outgrown several collars and harnesses, so it’s always best to be prepared for growth spurts.
-An ID Tag is also an essential item and best purchased as soon as you choose a name for your pet, since the potential for a new puppy to run off and get lost is rather high and always at the front of a pet parent’s mind.
+A pet ID tag is also an essential item and best purchased as soon as you choose a name for your pet, since the potential for a new puppy to run off and get lost is rather high and always at the front of a pet parent’s mind.
 Choices abound for these types of items, so look for ones that suit your taste and your pet’s personality.

 Indoor Safety